alexsalo/alexsalo.github.io/_posts/2015-02-17-Simple-Histogram-Matplotlib-Python-with-neat-Annotation.md

 ---
 layout: post
-title: Simple Histogram in Python Matplotlib with neat Annotation
+title: Simple Histogram in Python Matplotlib
 ---
 So matplotlib is really neat and powerful yet elegant and easy to use.
 Here we have this simple hist with all you need: